 Easy Appetizer Recipe: Mozzarella in Puff Pastry

-Having friends over this weekend?
-Here’s the perfect easy appetizer recipe.
-It’s fresh mozzarella with sun-dried tomatoes and roasted peppers in flaky puff pastry.
+Here’s the perfect easy appetizer recipe for when you have friends or family over.
+It’s fresh mozzarella with sun-dried tomatoes and roasted peppers inside of flaky puff pastry.
 Fill the dough ahead of time and then chill them in the fridge until your company arrives, bake and eat.
-Simple and delicious!